On the Artal--Carmona--Cogolludo construction: The computation

 For the set of singularities \lineref{A12+A4+A3}, the two extra equations are $m_1=m_2=0$, see~\eqref{eq.mk}.
 Their only solution is

 For the set of singularities \lineref{A11+2A4}, we have $m_1=0$, see~\eqref{eq.mk}, and

 \cf.~\eqref{eq.second.point}.
 These equations have four solutions

 Analysing the discriminant, one can easily guess that the splitting field of the above minimal polynomial for~$\epsilon$ is $\Q(\sqrt2,i\sqrt{15})$.
-An extra change of variables, making the two $\bA_4$ type points complex conjugate, takes the four curves into two real ones, defined and Galois conjugate over $\Q(\sqrt2)$.\mnote{\todo: change of vars to "equations"}
+An extra change of variables, making the two $\bA_4$ type points complex conjugate, takes the four curves into two real ones, defined and Galois conjugate over $\Q(\sqrt2)$.

 The pair of equations~\eqref{eq.discr} and~\eqref{eq.cusp} has six solution clusters.
 One is

 for the set of singularities \lineref{A10+A6+A3}, and another one is

 for \lineref{A10+A4+A3+A2}.
 Two solution clusters produce non-maximizing sextics, and the two others are